 Definition of Condescension:

-The King James Version Dictionary definition for the word condescension comes from the word condescend, which means:
+The word condescension comes from the word condescend, which means:

 1. To descend from the privileges of superior rank or dignity, to do some act to an inferior, which strict justice or the ordinary rules of civility do not require.
 Hence, to submit or yield, as to an inferior, implying an occasional relinquishment of distinction.

 2. To recede from ones rights in negotiation, or common intercourse, to do some act, which strict justice does not require.

 3. To stoop or descend; to yield; to submit; implying a relinquishment of rank, or dignity of character, and sometimes a sinking into debasement.

 Definition from Webster’s American Dictionary of the English Language, 1828.